 The visitor center and Russian Bishop's House are located about a ten-minute walk apart in this essentially urban park.

 The downloadable park map provides a detailed view of both facilities and the park trails.
+This map can also be viewed in greater detail on the Park Map page.

 Local Bus Transit System